 Have you ever wondered how much an Olympic gold medal is actually worth?
 Or how many strawberries are really eaten at Wimbledon?
-With summer 2016 shaping up to be one of the best in memory for sport we’ve decided to put together some interesting facts that you definitely haven’t heard before.
+Check out those interesting facts you probably didn’t know about!

 - Wimbledon sells 14 times the amount of strawberries of the population on Nauru.